HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Instruction Set Reference

 The instructions described in this chapter contains the instruction word layout, a short description of the instruction and also a high level pseudo code of what the instruction does.
 Each instruction operation is described in a C-style pseudo code operation.
 The pseudo code uses a register notation describing by their class and index.
 For example, GR[5] labels general register 5, SR[2] represents the segment register number 2 and CR[1] the control register number 1.

-In addition, some control register also have dedicated names, such as for example the shift amount control register, labelled "shamt".
-A subfield of the instruction is selected by adding a "." and the field name.
+In addition, some register also have dedicated names, such as for example the shift amount control register, labelled "shamt".
+A subfield of the instruction is selected by adding a "." and the field name in brackets.
 For example the carry bit in the PSW register is described as "PSW.[C]".
-The pseudo code routines are listed in the appendix.
+The pseudo code routines used in the instruction descriptions are listed in the appendix.

 Additional options for an instruction will be specified by a "." followed by a sequence of characters.
 Each character is one of the defined options for the instruction.
 As an example, the AND instruction can negate the result.
 The assembler notation would be "AND.N ...".
 The order of the individual characters does not matter.
 The defined options are listed as a list of characters.

-Reserved fields in an instruction word should be filled with a zero.
+Reserved fields in an instruction word are future enhancements and should be filled with a zero.
 The instruction explicitly shows the numeric value of these fields.
-Any other value at that place will result in an illegal instruction trap.
+Any other value at that place will result in an undefined behavior.

-Throughout the remainder of this document numbers are shown in three numeric formats.
-A decimal number is a number starting with the digits 1 ..
-9. An octal number starts with the number 0, and a hex number starts with the "0x" prefix.
-The instruct7ions are listed in alphabetical order.

 <!--------------------------------------------------------------------------------------------------------->